jerridan/jitter/README.md

     cd jitter
     ```

-2. Install the dependencies using Poetry
+2. Install the dependencies in a virtual environment using Poetry

     ```bash
-    poetry install
+    make init
     ```

 3. Package the script into an executable using Pyinstaller

-   Use Pyinstaller to package the script:

     ```bash
-    poetry run pyinstaller --onefile main/jitter.py
+    make build
     ```

 4. Add the resulting executable (located in `dist` folder) to your PATH